jonatasbcchagas/aco_thop/README.md

 # Ants can orienteer a thief in their robbery

-This project contains the code of the Swarm Intelligence Based on Ant Colony Optimization (ACO), which is described in the paper ["Ants can orienteer a thief in their robbery - Jonatas B. C. Chagas and Markus Wagner"](https://), for solving the Thief Orienteering Problem (ThOP).
+This repository contains the source code and data associated to the paper ["Ants can orienteer a thief in their robbery"](https://www.sciencedirect.com/science/article/abs/pii/S0167637720301255) by Jonatas B. C. Chagas and Markus Wagner.
+The paper presents a Swarm Intelligence Based on Ant Colony Optimization (ACO) for solving the Thief Orienteering Problem (ThOP).

 ### Compiling the code